 Immunotherapy is a way of increasing the body's natural defenses to target and attack the cancer and to make the immune system work better against the cancer.
-Many types of immunotherapies are being tested to treat lung cancer, including monoclonal antibodies, vaccines, adoptive T-cell transfer, oncolytic viruses and checkpoint inhibitors.
+Many types of immunotherapies are being tested to treat lung cancer, including checkpoint inhibitors, monoclonal antibodies, vaccines, adoptive T-cell transfer and oncolytic viruses.